What To Know About a Birman

 • Hemophilia.
 This refers to several different blood clotting disorders that lead to your cat bleeding too much.
 Your cat may appear completely normal until after a certain event, like surgery.
 At that point, the bleeding can become fatal.
 Your veterinarian should test this at-risk breed before attempting any procedures.

 • Feline infectious peritonitis (FIP) susceptibility.
 FIP is an infection that all cats can carry dormant.
 It only becomes problematic in certain cases, and that rate seems to be higher in Birmans than in other breeds.
 The condition damages blood vessels and leads to fluid buildup.
-There is currently no cure, and the disease is fatal.
+There are some treatments available so consult your vet about what is right for your cat.

 • Eye problems.
 These include cataracts, which cause your cat’s lenses to become cloudy and opaque as they get older.
 They can be treated with surgery, but cats tend to adjust to the issue while they age.
 Another eye condition is called eyelid agenesis.
 This is where your cat’s upper eyelid doesn’t form properly, leaving the eye exposed and dry.
 It’s treated with reconstructive surgery.
 Corneal sequestration is a problem where a black dead spot forms on your cat's eye.
-It could be treated with surgery, but the best step is to prevent it from occurring.
+It could be treated with surgery, but there is no absolute way to ensure it won't occur.
 Have your veterinarian regularly examine your cat’s eyes for signs of problems.

 Before you adopt a Birman, there are some things that you should keep in mind.
 They’re great for households with small children and other pets.
 They’re gentle creatures that get along well with others.